webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ### Account Requirements

-All consortium members participating in GitHub activities must use their own personal GitHub accounts.
-This requirement serves several important purposes:
+All consortium members participating in GitHub activities must have their own GitHub accounts.

-- **Individual Accountability:** Ensures that all actions can be traced to specific individuals
-- **Audit Trail Integrity:** Maintains the authenticity of contribution histories
-- **Security Best Practices:** Prevents the security risks associated with shared accounts
-- **Professional Recognition:** Allows individuals to receive proper credit for their contributions
+**You may use your personal GitHub account.** There is no requirement to create a separate work account or use a work email address in your GitHub account.

-Partners should use professional email addresses associated with their organizations when configuring their GitHub accounts for consortium work.
-Configure your Git client with the correct email address to ensure commits are properly attributed:
+Configure your Git client to ensure commits are properly attributed:

 ```bash
 git config --global user.name "Your Full Name"